Tharsis: Geology

 Geologic evidence, such as the flow direction of ancient valley networks around Tharsis, indicates that the bulge was largely in place by the end of the Noachian Period, some 3.7 billion years ago.
 Although the bulge itself is ancient, volcanic eruptions in the region continued throughout Martian history and probably played a significant role in the production of the planet's atmosphere and the weathering of rocks on the planet's surface.

 By one estimate, the Tharsis bulge contains around 300 million km3 of igneous material.
 Assuming the magma that formed Tharsis contained carbon dioxide (CO2) and water vapor in percentages comparable to that observed in Hawaiian basaltic lava, then the total amount of gases released from Tharsis magmas could have produced a 1.5-bar CO2 atmosphere and a global layer of water 120 m thick.
 Martian magmas also likely contain significant amounts of sulfur and chlorine.
 These elements combine with water to produce acids that can break down primary rocks and minerals.
 Exhalations from Tharsis and other volcanic centers on the planet are likely responsible for an early period of Martian time (the Theiikian) when sulfuric acid weathering produced abundant hydrated sulfate minerals such as kieserite and gypsum.

+Two European Space Agency (ESA) probes have discovered water frost deposits on Tharsis during the morning.
+Previously, it was thought that water frost on the equator Mars was impossible.
+Such findings are significant to understanding the present day water cycle on Mars and its habitability.